 But don’t smoke.

-One strain at the time - don’t smoke.
+One strain at a time - don’t smoke.
 And remember, if you deal with your WHYs before you throw away that last pack, you will significantly wear it out.

 And that’s how you beat the beast.